-Nicknamed, the Golden Coast, the beach towns of Guanacaste are popular with condo renters, resort tourists, and backpackers alike.
-During high-seaso, this sunny stretch of land along the Pacific Ocean offers up some most beautiful weather condition in all of Costa Rica.
+Nicknamed, the Golden Coast, the lovely beach towns of Guanacaste are popular with ex-pats, retirees, resort tourists, and backpackers alike.
+During high-season, this sunny stretch of land along the Pacific Ocean offers up some most beautiful weather condition in all of Costa Rica.

 You’ll find Guanacaste tucked in the northwest corner of Costa Rica.
 Its border stretches along the Pacific Ocean from Nicaragua and Santa Rosa National Park, all the way down past Samara to Playa Coyote.